Gareth Ward: Political career

+Local government

 On 27 March 2004, Ward was elected to the Shoalhaven City Council as an independent councillor representing the northern parts of Shoalhaven.
-He was re-elected on 13 September 2008 and was appointed deputy mayor in the same month.
+He was re-elected on 13 September 2008 and became deputy mayor in the same month.
+Ward was a councillor on Shoalhaven City Council from 2004 until 2012.

+Liberal MP

 On 12 April 2010, Ward was preselected as the Liberal candidate for Kiama.
 It was reported that he gained preselection in a 20–12 vote against the previous candidate, Ann Sudmalis.
 At the 2011 state election, Ward was elected with a swing of 19.4 points and won the seat with 57.5 per cent of the vote on a two-party basis.
 Ward's main opponent was the incumbent sitting Labor member and former Minister, Matt Brown.